 Control your portion sizes The easiest way is to compare the serving sizes of particular foods to familiar physical objects.
 For example, a single serving of:

-* Pasta is about the size of one scoop of ice cream.
+* Vegetables or fruit is about the size of your fist. * Pasta is about the size of one scoop of ice cream.

 * Meat, fish, or poultry is the size of a deck of cards or the size of your palm (no fingers)